openplannerteam/itinero-transit/README.md

-Add One-To-Many routing to IOtherMode LocationInRangeCaching => doet niet aan routeplanning Add hard cap on number of transfers
+Add One-To-Many routing to IOtherMode
+How to handle floating locations (Lat/lon) with stopsDB LocationInRangeCaching => doet niet aan routeplanning Add hard cap on number of transfers
 Do performance optimizations